Traditional Homemade Dinner Rolls with three shape variations

 - 3 ½ cups all purpose flour (may need an additional ¼ cup flour)

-- ¼ cup butter (melted, add just before baking)
+- ¼ cup butter (salted butter) (melted, brush on dough just before baking)

 Instructions

 - Mix in butter, salt egg and 2 cups of flour.
 Add additional flour ½ cup at a time until the dough forms a ball.
-Add up to ¼ more flour if needed.¼ cup butter, 1 teaspoon salt, 1 egg, 3 ½ cups all purpose flour
+Add up to ¼ more flour if needed.¼ cup butter (salted butter), 1 teaspoon salt, 1 egg, 3 ½ cups all purpose flour

-- Knead with stand mixer for 10 minutes or knead by hand.
+- Knead with a stand mixer for about 5 minutes or knead by hand for 10 minutes.

 - Gently punch dough down.
 Divide dough in half and then each half into eighths.
 Shape dough into rolls.